jonp2020/shoe-site/README.md

 npm install
 ```

-3. Then cd into the Client folder and also install any dependencies, too.
+3. Then cd into the Client folder and also install any dependencies, too, with the same command:
 ```
 npm install
 ```